camayankgaur/ifrs/README.md

 # ifrs
-IFRS Mastery Course - Free Summary Way for professionals to study about it.
+IFRS Mastery Course - Free Summary for Finance professionals to enrich their knowledge.
 Created with AI, so mistakes could be there.
 Hence a collaboration is needed from Experts to update it for a larger group.